lbl-srg/soep/doc-design/source/softwareArchitecture.rst

                          size_t nx);

-This function exists in FMI-ME 2.0, but the standard only allows to call it for state variables during the initialization.
+This function exists in FMI-ME 2.0, but the standard only allows to call it for continuous-time state variables during the initialization.

 We therefore propose that the standard is being changed as follows: